Home/Reviews/West Elm

 The West Elm Mid-Century Nightstand: The Supporting Actor That Steals Every Scene

 Nightstands are furniture's supporting cast.
 They sit beside the bed, hold the lamp, store the phone charger, and try not to call attention to themselves.
 The West Elm Mid-Century Nightstand does not play that role quietly.
-At $299 to $399, it is one of the most over-achieving pieces in the West Elm catalog: a two-drawer nightstand with a walnut veneer surface and tapered solid wood legs that looks, in almost every context, like something that costs substantially more.
+At $299 to $399, it is one of the most over-achieving pieces in the West Elm catalog: a two-drawer nightstand with FSC-certified wood veneers — acacia for Acorn, ash for Pebble, oak for Cerused White — and tapered solid wood legs that looks, in almost every context, like something that costs substantially more.

 The design is a compressed version of the same mid-century vocabulary that runs through the wider West Elm Mid-Century collection.
 Tapered legs at each corner, a clean rectangular case with no applied molding or decorative hardware beyond simple pulls, and drawer proportions that feel considered rather than dictated by what fit inside the case.
 It is a small piece with a lot of visual confidence, and it earns that confidence by getting the proportions right in a way that many cheaper nightstands do not.